-- All applicants that meet the above requirement will receive a selection package from the Department of Radiography with the following: i) character evaluation form, ii) log sheet, iii) short questionnaire, iv) assignment instruction. - All applicants must submit the completed character evaluation form signed by their school principal or former teacher. - All the applicants must complete eight (8) hours of voluntary service in a relevant Radiography clinical environment and submit the completed log sheet as proof of attendance. - The applicants must write and submit reports, following the assignment instruction, on their observations and experiences whilst in the clinical environment, as well as reasons for choosing radiography as a career. - Applicants will be ranked, as in Table 3 below and may be invited to a placement test.
+- All applicants that meet the above requirement will receive a selection package from the Department of Radiography with the following: - All applicants must submit the completed character evaluation form signed by their school principal or former teacher. - All the applicants must complete eight (8) hours of voluntary service in a relevant Radiography clinical environment and submit the completed log sheet as proof of attendance. - The applicants must write and submit reports, following the assignment instruction, on their observations and experiences whilst in the clinical environment, as well as reasons for choosing radiography as a career. - Applicants will be ranked, as in Table 3 below and may be invited to a placement test.